10 Things to Consider When Preparing Your Sprinkler System for Summer

 After a harsh winter, you might experience a problem with one sprinkler head running when you have turned off all the others.
 This failure is an indication of a mechanical error or a scheduling mistake in the controller.

-Sprinkler failing to turn off
+sprinkler failing to turn off

 Switch off the controller to distinguish the cause of the problem.
 If the system shuts off, then you can conclude that the controller is the cause of the problem.